pysal/access/docs/index.rst

 .. image:: _static/images/full_us.jpg
    :width: 100%

 These spatial access measures depend on travel times or distances between origins and destinations.
-You need to generate these so-called travel time matrices from other sources (e.g. `OSRM` <http://project-osrm.org/>, `OpenTrip Planner <https://www.opentripplanner.org/>`, `Valhalla <https://github.com/valhalla>`, `Pandana <https://udst.github.io/urbanaccess/introduction.html>`, or our `PyPi spatial access package <https://pypi.org/project/spatial-access/>`) or use one of our `pre-computed matrices <https://geoda.s3.amazonaws.com/data/otp/index.html>`.
+You need to generate these so-called travel time matrices from other sources (e.g. `OSRM <http://project-osrm.org/>`_, `OpenTrip Planner <https://www.opentripplanner.org/>`_,`Valhalla <https://github.com/valhalla>`_, `Pandana <https://udst.github.io/urbanaccess/introduction.html>`_, our `PyPi spatial access package <https://pypi.org/project/spatial-access/>`_, or use one of our `pre-computed matrices <https://geoda.s3.amazonaws.com/data/otp/index.html>`_.

 If you prefer a point-and-click interface for analysis in the contiguous US states, you can generate results with the PySAL spatial access package through an Amazon Web Service that we are hosting.
 This is inexpensive since it draws on these pre-computed travel times (driving times between tracts within 100 km (62 miles) of each other for the whole contiguous US, or walking, transit or driving between blocks or tracts for the 20 largest cities in the US).